Heroes of Jin Yong

-Heroes of Jin Yong (金庸群俠傳 (金庸群侠传)), first published in 1996, is a tactical role-playing game based on the storyline and characters in Jin Yong's Wuxia novels, developed by Heluo Studio (later known as Oriental Algorithm System).
+Heroes of Jin Yong (金庸群俠傳 (金庸群侠传)), first published in 1996, is a tactical role-playing game developed by Taiwanese game developer Soft-World's Heluo Studio (later known as Oriental Algorithm System), based on the storyline and characters from Jin Yong's wuxia novels.

-In the game, the player takes on the role of present-day protagonist, who wakes up one day to find himself in the ancient Chinese Jianghu (martial arts world).
-The player learns that in order to return to modern society, he must find all the fourteen novels by Jin Yong and be declared champion of the Jianghu.
-The books are scattered around the Jianghu and the player must interact with many characters from the novels, each with his / her own story to tell.
+The player takes on the role of present-day protagonist, who falls asleep playing a new computer game and wakes up one day to find himself in an alternate dimension of the ancient Chinese jianghu world.
+The player learns that in order to return to the real modern world, he must find all of Jin Yong's fourteen novels and be crowned the champion of jianghu.
+The books are scattered around the world and the player must interact with many characters from the novels, each with his/her own story and mission.
 Some characters are friendly and willing to help the player in his quest, while others are hostile and fight with him.
-The player must learn his own martial arts in order to coerce or persuade others to give him the books.
+The player must train and improve his own martial art skills in order to acquire the books.
 There are a wide variety of martial arts styles and weapons available, including sword, saber, whip, and palm styles.
 The player can also choose to follow a righteous or evil path through his actions and deeds, with different reactions from characters depending on what path he takes.